Hudson's Bay (department store): Early history

-Following renaming to The Bay
+Following renaming to the Bay

-Hudson's Bay Company stores were renamed The Bay (which was already a popular nickname) in 1965, while the Morgan's stores in Quebec were renamed La Baie in 1972.
+Hudson's Bay Company adopted the name the Bay for its retail stores in 1965.
+The stores in Quebec continued with the Morgan's banner until they were renamed the Bay in 1972.
 That same year, Hudson's Bay purchased Ottawa's Freimans department store and moved from the former Morgan's building on Sparks Street to the Freiman building on Rideau Street, closer to competing Ogilvy's and Caplan's.

-The Bay further expanded its presence in Eastern Canada by absorbing the Simpsons department store chain in 1978 and 1993 in Western Canada by taking over many former Woodward's outlets.
+The Bay further expanded its presence in Eastern Canada by absorbing the Simpsons department store chain in 1991 and in Western Canada by taking over many former Woodward's outlets in 1993.
 The Toronto Queen Street flagship store was previously a Simpsons department store.
+In 1998, Hudson's Bay Company acquired the Canadian operations of Kmart and although the vast majority of the 112 locations either converted to Zellers or closed altogether, a few of them became the Bay stores.
+Former Kmart locations were turned into the Bay specialty outlets, with the exception of the location at Georgian Mall, which was converted to a regular Bay store.
+Following the acquisition of the former department store Simpson’s, Hudson’s Bay retained 30% of shares in Simpsons-Sears.
+This was later sold off back to Sears Holdings.

 In 1991, Hudson's Bay Company stopped selling fur.
-In 1997 the company reopened its fur salons, including a wider assortment of high-end designer furs.
+In 1997, the company reopened its fur salons, including a wider assortment of high-end designer furs.
 Fur salons included many exclusive fur designers, including Louis Féraud, Givenchy, Black Diamond Mink, and Grosvenor.

-On 16 July 2008, it was announced that Hudson's Bay Company had been purchased by the US firm NRDC Equity Partners, which owned Lord & Taylor.
+On 16 July 2008 following HBC’s CEO Jerry Zucker’s death it was announced that Hudson's Bay Company had been purchased by the US firm NRDC Equity Partners, which owned Saks Fifth Avenue.

 In August 2008, Bonnie Brooks was hired as president and chief executive officer of the Hudson's Bay Company.
-As the result of market research, Brooks began to focus on bolstering high-end fashion as a growth segment.
-These moves included a major revamp of the chain's selection of labels, and a renovation and relaunch of The Room—a luxury women's department at the Queen Street location.
-During the 2010 Winter Olympics in Vancouver, a heritage-oriented campaign was used to promote The Bay and an accompanying line of Olympic-themed apparel, which was considered to be a significant success.
+As the result of market research, Brooks began to focus on bolstering high-end fashion as a growth segment, which included a major revamp of the chain's selection of labels, and a renovation and relaunch of The Room—a luxury women's department at the Queen Street location.
+During the 2010 Winter Olympics in Vancouver, a heritage-oriented campaign was used to promote the Bay and an accompanying line of Olympic-themed apparel, which was considered to be a significant success.
 In 2010, the Queen Street location saw a 22% increase in year-over-year sales.
-In 2011, The Bay launched White Space—a new younger-skewing "contemporary" department—at selected locations.
+In 2011, the Bay launched White Space—a new younger-skewing "contemporary" department—at selected locations.